Kensuke's Kingdom: Book summary

 Despite feeling a familial bond with Kensuke, Michael yearns to see his own family.
-He writes a message in a bottle and tosses it out to sea, but it washes up on the beach and Kensuke discovers what he has done.
+He writes a message in a Coke-bottle he had found earlier that day and tosses it out to sea, but it washes up on the beach and Kensuke discovers what he has done.
 After a period of stony silence, Kensuke acknowledges that Michael has another family off of the island and agrees to help him leave.
-Michael tries to encourage Kensuke to leave as well, pointing out that he doesn't know for sure if his wife and son were killed and telling him of what a modern and developed nation Japan has become.
-After being inspired by a night of watching baby turtles scamper out of their eggs and into the sea, Kensuke decides that he will indeed leave the island.
+Michael tries to encourage Kensuke to leave as well, pointing out that he doesn't know for sure if his wife (Kimi) and son (Michiya) were killed and telling him of what a modern and developed nation Japan has become.
+After being inspired by a night of watching baby turtles scamper out of their eggs and into the sea, Kensuke decides that he will be as brave as these turtles, going out on their own into the unknown, and leave the island.

 Shortly afterwards however, a group of men that Kensuke brands 'killer men' arrive on the island, shooting the gibbons which live in the forest and stealing their babies.
 Kensuke and Michael rush to retrieve the orang-utans and find all but one, hiding them in their cave.
 Once the 'killer men' have departed, Kensuke and Michael fear the worst for their missing orang-utan, but are delighted when he comes bounding out of the forest, alive and well.
 As they wait for a ship to pass the island, Michael becomes concerned that Kensuke does not want to leave as he worries what will become of the orang-utans when he is gone.
 Eventually they spot a yacht and light a new fire beacon which they had built together.
 The yacht turns out to be the 'Peggy Sue' - the very same yacht that Michael's family sailed on, approximately a year earlier.
 Overjoyed at the prospect of seeing his family again, Michael rushes to find Kensuke, who indeed reveals that he will not after so long leave his island, and makes Michael promise not to tell anyone about him for ten years (after which he will have died).
-Blinking back tears, Michael promises, and is rescued by his parents.
+Holding back tears, Michael promises, and is rescued by his parents.

-In the epilogue, Michael publishes his story after ten years, as Kensuke asked him to do, and receives a letter from Michiya, Kensuke's son, who reveals that he and his mother did indeed avoid the Nagasaki bombing.
+In the epilogue (presented as having been added to the 'second edition' of the novel), Michael publishes his story after ten years, as Kensuke asked him to do, titling it Kensuke's Kingdom, and receives a letter from Michiya, Kensuke's son, who reveals that he and his mother did indeed avoid the Nagasaki bombing, for they went to visit their grandparents during the bombing.
 Michael and Michiya meet, and Michael notes that Michiya laughs just like his father did.